therootcompany/greenlock.js/README.md

 <details>
 <summary>Notes on HTTP-01 &amp; DNS-01 Integrations</summary>

-# Notes on HTTP-01 &amp; DNS-01 Integrations
+## Notes on HTTP-01 &amp; DNS-01 Integrations

-For Public Web Servers running on a VPS, the **default HTTP-01 challenge plugin** will work just fine for most people.
+For Public Web Servers running on a VPS, the **default HTTP-01 challenge plugin** will work just fine, for most people.

-However, for
+However, for environments that cannot be verified via public HTTP, such as

 -   **Wildcard Certificates**
 -   **IoT Environments**